-There simply isn’t a brauchen-noun.
+There simply isn’t a noun like that based on brauchen.
 The most literal translation for the need is probably der Bedarf (yes, from dürfen) but Bedarf sounds a bit technical and so the real translation of the need totally depends on context.

 Now, brauchen does not only not have a noun… also words like needy or needless do not have a brauchen-based German equivalent.

 This has to do with the origin.
 The verb to need is actually based on the noun the need.
 This noun is related to German die Not.
 In compounds it often means emergency.. like Notruf (emergency call) , Notausgang (emergency exit), Notfall (“case of emergency”/emergency) but the real meaning is misery, hardship or poverty… basically a really bad situation where you need something.
 So the verb to need comes from a toned down bad situation, and with that in mind, all the need-uses make total sense…. “needless to say” comes from the idea that there is “no emergency to say it”.